tschutter/tschutter.github.io/pages/2018-bikepack-of-the-ct.rst

 caught in a rut and washed out.
 She was lucky to escape with only some road rash.

 Mt.
-Princeton Hot Springs is much fancier than I remember, but I did not stop.
+Princeton Hot Springs is much fancier than I remember, but we did not stop.

 A aerospace guy interning in Colorado Springs joined us for dinner.
-Somehow he had his fuel container yet he had lost his stove.
+He had lost his stove, yet somehow he still had his fuel container.

 Day 9 - Sunday 2018-09-02
 =========================